 Practical Example: Performing a Reverse DNS Lookup

-Using command-line tools such as nslookup, dig, or host, administrators can perform reverse DNS lookups.
-For example:
+You can use command-line tools like nslookup, dig, or host to do reverse DNS lookups.
+Here's an example:

 Conclusion

-For more information about your own IP address and related DNS queries, you can check my IP address.
+Want to learn more about your own IP address?
+Check out my IP address.

 FAQ